 As with most truly lightweight tents today silnylon is used throughout the fly and floor.
 Of course Cuben fiber "cloth" could be used to cut weight by 40% but it would double the price.
 The Moment DW comes WITHOUT seam sealing and this can be easily done yourself but for a few bucks extra Tarptent will do it.
 Remember to seal the floor seams and corners as well.

-- Entirely netting inner tent (3-season) or ripstop inner W/ netting top vent panels (4-season)
+- ripstop inner W/ netting top vent panels (4-season)

-Ordering the ripstop inner and the X-ing pole gives you a very capable 4-season solo winter tent, better in my opinion than the heavier Tarptent Scarp 1.
+Ordering the ripstop inner, fly hem stake loops and the X-ing pole gives you a very capable 4-season solo winter tent, better in my opinion than the heavier Tarptent Scarp 1.
 This is because of the Moment DW's more aerodynamic shape.

-With two doors, end vents, sliding fly hems (on the main pole sleeve) and two top vents even with the ripstop inner you can be cool in the summer .
+With two doors, end vents, sliding fly hems (on the main pole sleeve, they slide up for more door area venting) and two top vents this tent VENTS!
+Even with the ripstop inner you can be cool in the summer .

 The Moment still retains its fast, two stake setup, hence the name Moment.
 Plus, if the wind shifts a lot you can pull one end stake, pivot the tent end into the wind and re-stake, all in less than a minute.

 For cooking in a rain or snowstorm you can slide the floor back from the main ("front") door and have a larger cooking area.
 Please use only canister stoves in this situation and vent where ever possible when cooking